-D3 Indicate terms for which tr ansfers may enro II: D3 Fall X
+D3 Indicate terms for which transfers may enroll:

+D3 Fall X

 D3 Winter X

-D3 Spring \mathbf{X}
+D3 Spring X

 D3 Summer X

-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? x D4 If yes, what is the minimum number of credits and the unit 24 semester of measure? hours
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?
+0.5 semester hours